datanav/docs/configuration.rst

 ---------------

 This is a utility data source intended to be used to quickly mock up syntetic data for testing purposes.
-It uses the `Fake Factory <http://fake-factory.readthedocs.org/en/latest/>`_ package in conjunction with a entity template to produce custom entities that can be consumed by a sink.
-Fake sources that can be connected can be constructed by using the shared id pools of the related :ref:`Fake System <fake_system>` component.
+It uses the `Fake Factory <http://fake-factory.readthedocs.org/en/latest/>`_ python package in conjunction with a entity template to produce custom entities that can be consumed by a sink.
+Fake sources intended to be interconnected can be realised by using the *shared id pools* of the related :ref:`Fake System <fake_system>` component.

 Prototype
 ^^^^^^^^^